-At the time of this post, it’s been almost three months of living our new normal during COVID-19.
+At the time of this post, it’s been almost three months of living our new normal during COVID-19 and social distancing.
 Without being able to have social gatherings, many loved ones are missing out on important celebrations such as birthdays, weddings, graduations, sporting events, and baby showers.

 In this post, I want to share some tips on how to host a virtual baby shower.

 The first step in creating a virtual baby shower is to set a date and send out invitations.
 The best place to host the shower will be on Zoom.
 An important piece of information to note is that you need to have a paid Zoom account to host an event longer than 45 minutes with three or more people.
 You can sign up and cancel afterwards!
 Google hangouts is a similar option.

 The invitations can be sent via snail mail with the zoom meeting code listed on the invite.
 Another option is to send digital invitations, or evites.
 Surprisingly, there are some beautiful options for online invitations.
 Here are some nice platforms to use:

 Whichever option you decide on, be sure to include the correct date, time, and baby registry information.
 You can even make a note on the invitation encouraging guests to dress up to make the occasion feel more special!
 For ideas on what to wear to a baby shower (even a virtual one) head to this post.